corcor27/Introduction_to_R/_episodes/11-Rstudio-layout.md

 ### Question: We have created a project in RStudio but what can go wrong if we don’t?
 Typical problems caused by poor project management.

-1. ***Poor maintainability*** – You may remember the ad-hoc system you used for naming and organising files and folders but when youcome back to a project a week, a month or a year later will you still remember?
+1. ***Poor maintainability*** – You may remember the ad-hoc system you used for naming and organising files and folders but when you come back to a project a week, a month, or a year later will you still remember?
 If someone is collaborating with you will it make any sense to them?

 2. ***Data corruption*** – Defensive steps (e.g., naming convention, back-ups, read only files) will protect your data.
 It can be very easy to accidently modify data that should be static.
 Losing/corrupting data can be catastrophic for projects.